sibskull/synaptiks/doc/install.rst

 - `Docbook XSL stylesheets`_ (only required during installation to compile the handbook, can be removed after successful installation)

-These libraries and tools *must* be installed through the package manager of your distribution before installing **synaptiks**.

-Moreover some additional Python modules are required:
+Moreover some Python modules are required:

 - pyudev_ (at least 0.6)
 - argparse_ (at least 1.1, not required, if Python 2.7 is installed)

-It is recommended, that you also install these modules with the package manager, if available.
-However, this is not strictly required, because the installation script will automatically install any missing Python module.
+All these libraries must be available before installing **synaptiks**.
+It is recommended, that you install them through the package manager of your distribution.
+However, the Python modules listed above are also automatically installed by the installation script of **synaptiks**.

 Additionally **synaptiks** has some optional dependencies, which are not strictly required, but enable some additional features or improved components